libdriver/sht4x/README.md

 SHT4X is a digital sensor platform for measuring relative humidity and temperature at different accuracy classes.
 Its I2C interface provides several preconfigured I2C addresses while maintaining an ultra-low power budget (0.4 μW).
 The power-trimmed internal heater can be used at three heating levels thus enabling sensor operation in demanding environments.
 The four-pin dual-flatno-leads package is suitable for surface mount technology (SMT) processing and comprises an optional on-package patented PTFE membrane or a removable protective cover.
 Sensor specific calibration certificates according to ISO17025, identifiable through unique serial number, are available.

-LibDriver SHT4X is the full function driver of SHT4X launched by LibDriver.It provides functions of temperature and humidity reading and serial number reading.
+LibDriver SHT4X is a full-featured driver of SHT4X launched by LibDriver.It provides functions of temperature and humidity reading and serial number reading.
 LibDriver is MISRA compliant.

 ### Table of Contents